 Immune deficiencies also may present with pulmonary symptoms and/or growth failure.
 (See "Causes of bronchiectasis in children".)

-Asthma has been associated with a deceleration of growth velocity, which is most pronounced with severe disease.
+Asthma has been associated with a deceleration of height velocity, which is most pronounced with severe disease.
 Growth failure in children with asthma is more often due to treatment with glucocorticoids.
 (See 'Glucocorticoid therapy' above.)

 Cardiac disease — Growth failure is common in children with severe heart disease of any cause.
 The major pathogenetic factors are thought to be anorexia and increased basal energy requirements .
 Occasionally, growth failure is the presenting feature of the heart disease.
 (See "Suspected heart disease in infants and children: Criteria for referral".)

 Immunologic disease — Human immunodeficiency virus (HIV) infection is associated with growth failure.
 Mechanisms include anorexia, malabsorption, diarrhea, severe infections, and failure of one or more organ systems .
 (See "Pediatric HIV infection: Classification, clinical manifestations, and outcome", section on 'Wasting syndrome'.)